ayomawdb/kbase.ayoma.me/docs/linux.md

 ### Kernel

+- eBPF is a revolutionary technology that can run sandboxed programs in the Linux kernel without changing kernel source code or loading kernel modules.
+By making the Linux kernel programmable, infrastructure software can leverage existing layers, making them more intelligent and feature-rich without continuing to add additional layers of complexity to the system.: <https://ebpf.io/>
 - To communicate with the kernel, different UNIX systems use different interfaces
   - <https://opensource.com/article/19/3/virtual-filesystems-linux>
   - Source of VFS: <https://www.tldp.org/LDP/khg/HyperNews/get/fs/vfstour.html>